 Additionally, the desired skills and qualities are:

-We aim to contact you within seven working days to inform you whether your interview was successful.
-We will update your UCAS track record with our decision and any offer conditions.
+We aim to contact you within seven working days to inform you of the outcome of your interview.
+If successful we will update your UCAS track record with your offer and the conditions you need to meet.
 You will also receive an email from us if you have been successful.

 Your offer will also outline any conditions that will need to be satisfied before the start of the course.
 They include: